xMelissaa/Discord-Message-Copier/README.md

    - Open your text editor and create a new file.
 Name it something like `discord_selfbot.py`.

 2. **Copy the Script**:
-   - Copy the script provided earlier into this file.
+   - Copy the script provided in here as "message copier.py into this file.

 ### Step 3: Configure the Script ⚙️